 The study began in summer 2020 and will examine multiple constraints such as environmental factors, historical factors, impacts to homes and businesses, drainage and waterways to develop a route and set the ROW footprint.
-The County will meet with potentially impacted property owners to discuss the study and gather feedback.
-The final ROW footprint is expected in late 2021.
+The County has concluded meetings with potentially impacted property owners at which they discussed the study and gathered feedback.
+The ultimate schematic completion is expected in the summer of 2022.